Mormugao

-Mormugao is a coastal town situated in the eponymous subdistrict of Southern Goa state, India.
+Mormugao (Mormugão) is a port city situated in the eponymous subdistrict of Southern Goa state, India.
 It has a deep natural harbour and remains Goa's chief port.

 Towards the end of the Indo-Portuguese era in 1917, thirty-one settlements were carved out of the Salcette territory, to form Mormugao with Mormugao seaport as its headquarters.
 The remaining thirty-five settlements were retained in Salcette which encompass the present-day Salcete taluka with Margao as its headquarters.